-School-age child development at 6-8 years: what’s happening
+Child development at 6-8 years: what’s happening

 Playing and learning

-Your child enjoys making friends and being a friend.
+Your child also enjoys making friends and being a friend.
 Friendships give him a sense of belonging and help him learn and practise basic social skills like sharing and negotiating.

 Friendships can also be challenging because friends can sometimes be bossy or cranky.
 Sometimes they might even leave your child out – for example, ‘If you play with David you can’t be my friend anymore!’
 Most of your child’s relationships will be positive, but keep an eye out for signs of bullying.

-You child might also start to play more with children of the same gender.
+Your child might also start to play more with children of the same gender.

 Your child wants to please the important adults in her life, like her parents and teachers, so doing things the ‘right way’ becomes very important to her.
 On the other hand, she might sometimes seem over-confident.

-Your child is more easily embarrassed and more sensitive to other people’s views and beliefs.
+Your child is easily embarrassed and sensitive to other people’s views and beliefs.
 In fact, your child has lots of empathy for family and friends when they’re distressed.
 But at times he can be very self-critical and might need your help to focus on the things he does well.

 Your child’s memory is improving and she can group objects according to size, shape and colour.
 She has a good understanding of numbers and can do simple maths problems like adding and subtracting.